 There will be a live auction featuring fabulous “only in Sonoma County” dinners, Wine Country adventures, trips and sports memorabilia.
 There will be more than 100 silent auction items, which include wine, food items, jewelry, arts and crafts and many farm items from feed and tack stores.

 At the end of the evening there will be a raffle drawing for a once-in-a-lifetime trip.
 The lucky winner of can choose between three trips offered by Marilyn Can Travel of Petaluma.
 The trips are: 11 days in Italy, 10 days in Ireland and 8 days in Fiji.
 All trips include round trip airfare, accommodations and rental car.
 Raffle tickets are $25 each or five for $100.
 Need not be present to win.
-More info on the trip raffle.

 Farm Bureau is excited to announce that E.R.
 Sawyer Jewelers of Santa Rosa has donated a beautiful 1ct round brilliant loose diamond valued at $6,500 retail to be raffled off as a fundraiser for agricultural education and scholarships.
 Only 200 tickets sold will be sold for an opportunity to win this beautiful diamond.
-More about the diamond raffle.

 The Crab and Wine Fest is a totally home-grown event staged by Farm Bureau members and staff with the assistance of an army of volunteers.
 Many of the groups benefiting from Farm Bureau’s agriculture education program pitch in to help set up tables, decorate and serve the meal.
 Joining the work crew will be volunteers from the Santa Rosa Junior College Ag Ambassadors, FFA Chapters, 4-H Clubs and the Santa Rosa High School Ag Boosters.